N6-Methyladenosine: Mammals

 m6A is susceptible to dynamic regulation both throughout development and in response to cellular stimuli.
 Analysis of m6A in mouse brain RNA reveals that m6A levels are low during embryonic development and increase dramatically by adulthood.
 In mESCs and during mouse development, FTO has been shown to mediated LINE1 RNA m6A demethylation and consequently affect local chromatin state and nearby gene transcription.
 Additionally, silencing the m6A methyltransferase significantly affects gene expression and alternative RNA splicing patterns, resulting in modulation of the p53 (also known as TP53) signalling pathway and apoptosis.

-m6A is also found on the RNA components of R-loops in human cells, where it is involved in regulation of stability of RNA:DNA hybrids.
+m6A is also found on the RNA components of R-loops in human and plant cells, where it is involved in regulation of stability of RNA:DNA hybrids.
+It has been reported to modulate R-loop levels with different outcomes (R-loop resolution and stabilization).

 The importance of m6A methylation for physiological processes was recently demonstrated.
 Inhibition of m6A methylation via pharmacological inhibition of cellular methylations or more specifically by siRNA-mediated silencing of the m6A methylase Mettl3 led to the elongation of the circadian period.
 In contrast, overexpression of Mettl3 led to a shorter period.
 The mammalian circadian clock, composed of a transcription feedback loop tightly regulated to oscillate with a period of about 24 hours, is therefore extremely sensitive to perturbations in m6A-dependent RNA processing, likely due to the presence of m6A sites within clock gene transcripts.
 The effects of global methylation inhibition on the circadian period in mouse cells can be prevented by ectopic expression of an enzyme from the bacterial methyl metabolism.
 Mouse cells expressing this bacterial protein were resistant to pharmacological inhibition of methyl metabolism, showing no decrease in mRNA m6A methylation or protein methylation.

+In development

+m6A modifications, along with other epigenetic changes, have been shown to play important roles during eukaryotic development.
+Hematopoietic Stem Cells (HSCs), Neuronal Stem Cells (NSCs) and Primordial Germ Cells (PCGs) have all been shown to undergo m6A modifications during growth and differentiation.
+Depending on the stage of development, modifications to HSCs can either promote or inhibit stem cell differentiation by affecting the epithelial-to-hemopoietic transition via METTL3 inhibition or depletion. m6A modifications to NSCs can causes changes in brain size, neuron formation, long-term memory, and learning ability.
+These changes are often caused by inhibition of either METTL or YTHDF readers and writers.
+In the reproductive system, m6A modifications have been shown to disrupt the maternal-to-zygotic mRNA transition and negatively affect both gamete formation and fertility.
+Similar to NSCs, inhibition of the METTL and YTHDF families of proteins is often a catalyst for these changes.